freedomofpress/securedrop/docs/upgrade_to_tails_2x.rst

 encrypted disk.
 You will be prompted to enter the passphrase to unlock the disk (the same passphrase you normally use to log into Tails on that USB stick).

-Open a Nautilus window with admin priviledges by navigating to **Applications ▸ System Tools ▸ Root Terminal**.
+Open a Nautilus window with admin privileges by navigating to **Applications ▸ System Tools ▸ Root Terminal**.
 At the terminal prompt, simply type ``nautilus``.